John Woodrow Wilson: Praise and legacy

 Wilson died on Thursday, January 22, 2015, at his home in Brookline, MA.
 He was 92 years old.
 His art continues to make an impact.
 In Wilson's career survey, "Eternal Presence" of 2012, Boston Globe art critic Sebastian Smee said he is one of "Boston's most esteemed and accomplished artists."
 Following Wilson's intent to spark political discussion, Smee stated that Wilson's sketches and charcoal drawings are "an impulse toward clarity, toward truth."
 Wilson helped found a museum called the National Center of Afro-American Artists (NCAAA) in Roxbury, where he was born.
 In this museum is an exhibit honoring his life and work titled "John Wilson Remembered 1923–2015."
 This temporary exhibit included many of his sculptures and graphic art.

 His work was featured around Boston throughout his life, including pieces of art in the Museum of Fine Arts and at Martha Richardson Fine Art.

-From September 20, 2025–February 8, 2026, the Metropolitan Museum of Art will exhibit his work in Witnessing Humanity: The Art of John Wilson.
-The exhibit will include over 100 works made over the course of his career and will be his first solo museum show in New York.
+From February 8–June 22, 2025, the Museum of Fine Arts Boston exhibited Witnessing Humanity: The Art of John Wilson.
+The exhibit included over 100 works, including paintings, sculptures and prints, made over the course of his career and was co-organized by the Museum of Fine Arts and the Metropolitan Museum of Art.
+The Metropolitan Museum of Art exhibited it from September 20, 2025–February 8, 2026, and was Wilson’s first solo museum show in New York.